HesthaNeo/branch1-route-switch/README.md

             <p>- K. Next, we'll configure Branch 1 ephone-dns.</p>
                 <img width="870" height="350" alt="Screenshot 2026-04-16 172401" src="https://github.com/user-attachments/assets/f2d35d32-0152-44f8-9500-2246b1002fd5" />
             <p>- L. Now, we'll configure the PSTN access-list to the PSTN Provider for external phone service.</p>
+                <p><em>- *The following access-list will allow Session Initiation Protocol, Real-time Transport Protocol and ICMP from the PSTN Provider.
+In addition, we have ports open that are not normally used with PSTN connections to allow the phone calls within Packet Tracer.
+This is because the Packet Tracer lab uses H323 signaling and ephemeral port range TCP 1024-4999.
+This ephemeral port range is not normally used for calls to/from the PSTN, but we will need them open for our lab to function.</em></p>

             <p>- D. Now, we'll configure and connect branch 1 LAN interface G0/0.
 We'll set our VLANS respectively as well.
 (Mgmt interface vlan 100, data interface vlan 192, voice interface vlan 10.)</p>